Ivanclj/Smile/README.md

 ## Project Charter

 **Vision**:
-To build an app that could predict the probability of a user passing the H1B application, given his/her status and info.
-Would also provide a detailed report page to help users understand what are the factors that impact the outcomes of an application
+This app would allows employees at Tech companies to find out whether they need to seek treatment for potential mental health issues.
+It also helps Tech companies to track the mental health of their employees and provide them with necessary assistance if needed

 **Mission**:
-Enable users to use the app to predict the probability of passing the H1B application and understand what are the variables that are driving the success of an application.
+Help users to find out whether they need treatment for mental health problems by taking their input on a series of survey question and predict outcome for the user.
+It would also provides a report on what are the factors impact the user's result

 **Success criteria**:
 	1. Machine Learning metric: The model would be evaluated on misclassification rate of whether predicted the correct outcome out of 5 possible outcomes.
 A misclassification rate of 10% or lower denotes success
 	2. Business metric: A Click through rate of 70% to see the detailed report from the user end and a MAU of 1,000 would denote success
  ## Project Planning

- - ***Theme***: The theme of this project is to develop a web app that enables users to predict their chances of getting accepted by a H1B visa application.
-Besides, the app would help them to learn what are important factors affecting the application thus improvements could be done accordingly
+ - ***Theme***: The theme of this project is to develop a web app that enables users to find out whether they need to receive treatment for potential mental issues.
+Besides, the app would help them to learn what are important factors affecting the result
  - ***Epics***:
 	 - Data Preparation and Exploration:
 	 At this stage, Data preparation and exploration would be done.
 		 - story 1: Data Preparation
-			 - Download H1B application datasets from Kaggle
+			 - Download mental survey datasets from Kaggle
-			 - Merge different CSV files together
 			 - Clean datasets by removing/imputing NA values, treating outliers and influential points and removing duplicate records
-			 - Treat unbalanced outcome class problem
+			 - Treat potential unbalanced outcome class problem
 		 - story 2: Data Exploration
 			 - Explore data by calculating descriptive statistics (mean,min,max etc.) and plotting them for important covariates
 			 - Check skewness of covariates and fix them if exist